tubalcaine/bigfix-deployment-grapher/README.md

   -m MAP, --map MAP     Relay name map fromName:toName[,fromName:toName...]
   -r, --relaysonly      Render relays only
   -d, --detail          Create nodes for each endpoint

+The flag set has grown, let us say, "organically."
+Not all flags make sense together and no effort has been made to see if you choices make sense at runtime.
+The major choices are about whether you will query the BigFix REST API.
+Pulling data from the REST API on each run is the "usual" way to do it.
+You must specify the BFSERVER, BFUSER, and BFPASS to use the API.
+If the port is not the default of 52311, you must specify BFPORT.

+When you pull the data from the REST API, you may choose the "-w WRITEJSON" option to save all the API query results in a json file you can re-use by using the "-j JSON" switch instead of all the REST API switches.
+This json file feature was added to support very large deployments where the cost of queries is too high to do repeatedly.

+The "-o OUTPUT" allows you to specify a "base" for output files.